Bwillia13x/Nexus/README.md

 ## 📄 License

-This project is proprietary to Nexus AI.
+This project is proprietary to PrairieSignal.
 All rights reserved.

 ## 🆘 Support